Timeliness Through Telephones: Approximating Information Freshness in Vector Clock Models: Introduction

 \subsection{Our Contributions}

-Note that the minimum broadcast-time problem under the telephone model is NP-hard even on 3-regular planar graphs~\cite{middendorf} and hard to approximate to better than a factor of 3~\cite{ek-05}; Consequently, we expect MaxRVC and AvgRVC problems to be NP-hard.
-We present the following results.

-\begin{enumerate} \item \textbf{Existence of near-optimal periodic schedules}: For any $\ell_p$-norm of the latencies, there exists a periodic schedule that has period at most $opt+1$ and is 2-optimal where $opt$ is the minimum value of the corresponding norm of the latencies.
-(Theorem \ref{periopt}).
+For any $\ell_p$-norm of the latencies, we show that there exists a periodic schedule that has period at most $opt+1$ and is 2-optimal with respect to the optimal infinite schedule; Here, $opt$ is the minimum value of the corresponding norm of the latencies and is at most $n$, the number of nodes in the graph (Theorem \ref{periopt}).
+Note that this gives us a huge advantage for solving vector clock problems since it works with many objective functions and reduces the search of an infinite schedule to only finite ones.

-The main idea for this reduction is that if we consider the optimal infinite schedule for the first $opt$ steps and repeat it thereafter, the resulting latencies are periodic and can be bounded by relating them to the optimal value and the additional latency accrued in the first repetition.

-\item \textbf{MaxRVC and Minimum Broadcast-Time}: Given an $\alpha$-approximation for the Minimum Broadcast-Time Problem, there exists a $2\alpha$-approximation for MaxRVC (Theorem \ref{redn}).
+Given an $\alpha$-approximation for the Minimum Broadcast-Time Problem, repeating it ad infinitum gives a $2\alpha$-approximation for MaxRVC (Theorem \ref{redn} in Section \ref{sec:prelim}).
 Combined with previously known approximations for the Minimum Broadcast-Time Problem, we obtain a $2$-approximation for MaxRVC on trees and an $O(\frac{\log n}{\log \log n})$-approximation for MaxRVC on general graphs.
-These results naturally extend to the multicast variants of these problems.

-We prove these results by using an optimal schedule for MaxRVC to extract a solution for the broadcast-time problem in the initial part where all nodes are informed for the first time.
-On the other hand, by repeating an optimal broadcast-time schedule, the maximum latency can easily be bounded by twice the optimum.

-\item \textbf{AvgRVC and ABT}: Unlike the relationship between MaxRVC and Minimum Broadcast-Time, we show that there exists an $\Omega(\log n)$-gap between an optimal value for AvgRVC and for ABT even for trees (Theorem \ref{AvgGap}).
-We then match this gap by showing an $\alpha$-approximation for ABT can lead to an $O(\alpha \log n)$-approximation for AvgRVC (Theorem \ref{avgdelaytolat}) for general graphs.
+Furthermore, since from any MaxRVC solution, we can reconstruct a minimum broadcast time solution of the same objective value, by combining the $2$-approximation loss with the $(3-\epsilon)$-inapproximability of Minimum Broadcast Time~\cite{ek-05}, we get a $(\frac32 - \epsilon)$-inapproximability for MaxRVC unless $P=NP$.
+Our main contributions are as follows.

+\begin{enumerate} \item \textbf{Relating Average Broadcast Time and AvgRVC}: We show that the optimal values of ABT and AvgRVC are within a logarithmic factor of each other. \begin{theorem} Let $G$ be an $n$-node graph with root $r$.
+Given a schedule for ABT with average broadcast time $T_{BC}$, we can derive (in polynomial time) an infinite schedule for AvgRVC with average latency of at most $2(\log n)T_{BC}$ at any time.
+Conversely, given an infinite schedule for AvgRVC with average latency of at most $T_{VC}$ at any time, we can derive (in polynomial time) a finite schedule for ABT with average delay of at most $4T_{VC}$.
+Thus, given a polynomial-time $\alpha$-approximation algorithm for the ABT, we can devise a polynomial-time $8\alpha \log(n)$-approximation algorithm to AvgRVC. \end{theorem}